edgarmilvus/JSTypescriptProgrammingSeries/README.md

 ### 🚀 Free TypeScript & AI Engineering Masterclass

-I have made the entire series available on a dedicated, lightning-fast platform:
+I have made the entire series available on a dedicated, lightning-fast platform.
+Each chapter covers everything from the basics to common pitfalls while the ebooks also feature advanced code with comments and exercises with instructor analysis.

 👉 [**Access the TypeScript & AI Series on Programming Central**](https://programmingcentral.vercel.app/books/typescript/)